neonevm/neon-evm.docs/docs/developing/dev_environment/local_proxy_remote_solana.md

 Testnet | `https://api.testnet.solana.com`
 Mainnet | `https://api.mainnet-beta.solana.com`

 To use a different endpoint, you need to specify the variable `-e SOLANA_URL='http://<Solana node RPC endpoint>'` on the command line.
-For example, in order to use devnet, add the flag `-e SOLANA_URL='https://api.devnet.solana.com'`.
+For example, to use Devnet, add the flag `-e SOLANA_URL='https://api.devnet.solana.com'`.

 When a Proxy is deployed, it generates a wallet containing a key pair.
-If you do not need the new wallet and want to use the keys you already have, you need to specify the path to your wallet on the command line.
+If you don't need the new wallet and want to use the keys you already have, you need to specify the path to your wallet on the command line.

 **Command Line Options**
   * `~/.config/solana/id.json` — absolute path to your key pair file stored locally